tawinever/yii2-global-event/README.md

         Attributes:
             target  - User object (used when we are trying to send notification to certain user) attach - Array of objects (data sent with trigger)

+4. To extend component to create Telegram notification or SMS notification you should do above steps.
+        1. Create const TYPO_%something% in app\components\Notification
+        2. Add block of code in method 'sendNotification' in app\components\Notification if(in_array(self::TYPE_%something%,$typeArray)) {
+                //$sender  - User object - sender
+                //$target  - User object - target
+                //$msg['title'] - notification title
+                //$msg['fulltext'] - notification text
+            }

 Some Info
 ---------

-There is missing feature of testing because ... writing unit test for CRUD was too strange.
+There is missing feature of testing because ... writing unit test for CRUD was too strange or I am just stupid enough.

 Here is my [CV](https://hh.kz/resume/f7d13300ff0283b0130039ed1f774976783279)